ahuggins/docs-1/versioned_docs/version-v0.3.1/02-usage/02-insert-data.md

 Most of the `insert` function internals are synchronous, so inserting a large number of documents in a loop could potentially block the event loop.
-If you have a lot of records, we suggest using the `batchInsert` function.
+If you have a lot of records, we suggest using the `insertBatch` function.

 You can pass a third, optional, parameter to change the batch size (default:
 `1000`).
 We recommend keeping this number as low as possible to avoid blocking